MicrosoftDocs/azure-docs/articles/partner-xamarin-notification-hubs-android-get-started.md

 + [Xamarin.Android]
 + Active Google account
 + [Azure Mobile Services Component]
++ [Azure Messaging Component]
-+ [Google Cloud Messaging Component]
++ [Google Cloud Messaging Client Component]

 Completing this tutorial is a prerequisite for all other notification hub tutorials for Xamarin.Android apps.

 > [AZURE.IMPORTANT] To complete this tutorial, you must have an active Azure account.
 If you don't have an account, you can create a free trial account in just a couple of minutes.
 For details, see [Azure Free Trial](http://www.windowsazure.com/en-us/pricing/free-trial/?WT.mc_id=A9C9624B5&amp;returnurl=http%3A%2F%2Fwww.windowsazure.com%2Fen-us%2Fmanage%2Fservices%2Fnotification-hubs%2Fgetting-started-xamarin-android%2F"%20target="_blank).